 Table of content

 - Diving into the feature details

-CPU profiling is a way to look inside the code execution and see how the system lives in dynamics.
-Due to the Node.js IO-bound one-thread architecture, it is especially dangerous to experience a CPU-consuming callback in the event thread.
+CPU profiling is a way to look inside code execution and see how the system lives in dynamics.
+Due to the Node.js IO-bound one-thread architecture, it is especially dangerous to experience a CPU-consuming callback in an event thread.

 Remote profiling.
-It is technically possible to run Node.js applications with profiling on remote machines, and work with resulting log files.
+You can work with resulting log files for Node.js applications that run with profiling on remote machines.
 This can be useful for stress testing of your application.

-To do it, start your Node.js application with the following flags:
+To run your Node.js application with profiler remotely, start it with the following flags: